 Soaking in a denture cleanser solution (as instructed by manufacturers) after physical cleaning from time to time (1-2 times a week), seems to be beneficial for preventing denture stomatitis and the potential risk of pneumonia events in these groups of people.

 Peroxide -based effervescent tablets will etch acrylic and corrode chrome dentures overtime.
-Manufacturers instructions usually direct a maximum 20 mins NOT OVERNIGHT!
+Manufacturers instructions usually direct soaking for 3 mins NOT OVERNIGHT!

 STORING DENTURE CLEANING PRODUCTS